TeamPyOgg/PyOgg/docs/api/opus.rst

 processing the small section of the PCM and then moving on to the next section.
 This can be achieved with the ``OpusFileStream`` class.
 For an example of its use see :ref:`example_opus_file_stream`.

+This class requires the shared libraries Ogg, Opus, and Opusfile.

 .. currentmodule:: pyogg.opus_file_stream
 .. autoclass:: OpusFileStream
    :members: